LaravelDaily/Booking-Com-Simulation-Laravel/course/03-properties-geolocation.md

 ![Property Create](images/property-create.png)

-Finally in this lesson, let's add the automatic test that it actually works.
+Finally, in this lesson, let's add the automatic test that it actually works.

 **tests/Feature/PropertiesTest.php**:
 ```php